 Battery Health Charging: set/control batt limits

-WSP (Windows Search Provider): Search for window /titles/ in the default search (not just applications)
+WSP (Windows Search Provider): Search for window titles

 Mouse Follows Focus: fix wrong mouse placement when using "WSP"